Election adds bounce to sugar demand in India

 The higher prices should help Balrampur and Shree Renuka return to profits for the March quarter, said Achal Lohade, vice president, research at JM Financial Institutional Securities Private Ltd. After posting losses for 2013/14, most sugar companies would book profits in 2014/15, Lohade added.

-Balrampur shares surged 20 percent and Bajaj Hindusthan by 25 percent in March, outstripping a 6 percent gain in the main index.
+Balrampur shares surged 20 percent and Bajaj Hindusthan by 25 percent in March, outstripping a 6 percent gain in the BSE Sensex.

 Indian sugar mills had been previously struggling to make cane payments to farmers as sugar prices were depressed due to surplus output for a fourth straight year.
 The government had even offered payments for raw sugar exports to cut inventory.